stephencweiss/stephencharlesweiss.com/content/blog/2019-02-17/react-key-props-and-why-you-should-not-use-index.md

 > Comparing the element type at the same position in the tree is usually enough to decide whether to reuse or re-create the corresponding host instance.
 >
 > But this only works well if child positions are static and don’t re-order.
-In our example above, even though message could be a “hole”, we still knew that the input goes after the message, and there are no other children.
+In our example above, even though message could be a "hole", we still knew that the input goes after the message, and there are no other children.
 >
 > With dynamic lists, we can’t be sure the order is ever the same.
 >